Nigeria shows strong recovery, says Oduwole at World Economic Forum

 By Progress Godfrey

-The Minister of Industry, Trade and Investment, Dr Jumoke Oduwole, has said Nigeria’s economy is showing strong signs of recovery, with growth above four percent, inflation falling, and renewed interest from local and foreign investors.
+ABUJA — The Minister of Industry, Trade and Investment, Dr Jumoke Oduwole, has said that Nigeria’s economy is showing strong signs of recovery, with growth above four percent, inflation falling, and renewed interest from local and foreign investors.

 Oduwole said the country’s economic reforms, investment drive and global partnerships are reshaping Nigeria’s outlook and attracting fresh capital.